History of the Los Angeles Dodgers: 2017–2018: back-to-back World Series defeats

-2018 World Series

 Despite a 16–26 start to the season, which saw the team lose shortstop Corey Seager for the year, the 2018 Dodgers made the playoffs for the 6th straight year; winning the division in a Game 163 over the Rockies.
 Like the 2017 team, the 2018 version saw the Dodgers receive surprise contributions from unlikely sources.
 Max Muncy, who signed as a minor league free agent in the middle of the 2017 season and who was not on the opening day roster, ended up hitting a team leading 35 home runs between playing time at 1st, 2nd, and 3rd.
 Matt Kemp, traded back to the Dodgers in the off-season in part of a salary dump, led the team in RBIs and batting average.
 Rookie starting pitcher Walker Buehler, who was also not on the opening day roster, helped solidify the rotation by posting a 2.62 ERA in 24 appearances (23 starts).
 He, along with three other pitchers, threw a combined no-hitter on May 5 against the San Diego Padres.
 At the July trade deadline, the team traded for All-Star shortstop/third baseman Manny Machado and a former All-Star second baseman Brian Dozier.
 In August, former World Series MVP David Freese was brought in from Pittsburgh to strength an already formidable line-up.
 For the 2nd year in a row, the team broke the record for most home runs in a season by a Dodger team.
 With a 92–71 record, the team entered the playoffs as a second seed and went on to beat the Atlanta Braves, led by former Dodgers executive Alex Anthopoulos, in four games in the NLDS and the Milwaukee Brewers in a hard-fought seven games in the NLCS.
 The Dodgers were the first team in either league to win Game 7 of an LCS on the road since the 2006 Cardinals.
 The Dodgers again came up short in the World Series, this time losing to the Boston Red Sox in five games.